 -Piphilology is the humorous yet serious study that involves the use of mnemonic techniques to remember the digits of pi.

-"Sing a song of sixpence, a pocket full of rye,
+"Sing a song of sixpence, a pocket full of rye,four and twenty blackbirds baked in a pie.

 When the pie was opened, the birds began to sing,